Once you've established replication, you still need to ensure the applications that use this database can always find a healthy replica.

 proxy ~ $ sudo service haproxy restart Stopping haproxy: [ OK ] Starting haproxy: [ OK ]

 Now we can ask HAProxy for the status of our servers.
-HAProxy established a socket at /var/lib/haproxy/stats
+HAProxy established a socket at /var/lib/haproxy/stats to take commands and show status.
+(It could also host a web interface.)

 proxy ~ $ echo "show stat" | socat stdio /var/lib/haproxy/stats # pxname,svname,qcur,qmax,scur,smax,slim,stot,bin,bout,dreq,dresp,ereq,econ,eresp,wretr,wredis,status,weight,act,bck,chkfail,chkdown,lastchg,downtime,qlimit,pid,iid,sid,throttle,lbtot,tracked,type,rate,rate_lim,rate_max,check_status,check_code,check_duration,hrsp_1xx,hrsp_2xx,hrsp_3xx,hrsp_4xx,hrsp_5xx,hrsp_other,hanafail,req_rate,req_rate_max,req_tot,cli_abrt,srv_abrt, MySQL,FRONTEND,,,0,0,2000,0,0,0,0,0,0,,,,,OPEN,,,,,,,,,1,1,0,,,,0,0,0,0,,,,,,,,,,,0,0,0,,, MySQL,Primary,0,0,0,0,,0,0,0,,0,,0,0,0,0,UP,1,1,0,0,0,42,0,,1,1,1,,0,,2,0,,0,L7OK,0,1,,,,,,,0,,,,0,0, MySQL,Secondary,0,0,0,0,,0,0,0,,0,,0,0,0,0,UP,1,1,0,0,0,42,0,,1,1,2,,0,,2,0,,0,L7OK,0,1,,,,,,,0,,,,0,0, MySQL,BACKEND,0,0,0,0,2000,0,0,0,0,0,,0,0,0,0,UP,2,2,0,,0,42,0,,1,1,0,,0,,1,0,,0,,,,,,,,,,,,,,0,0,

-returns a lot of information in comma-separated value format.
-Use the cut
+show stat returns a lot of information in comma-separated value format.
+Use the cut command to show just the first, second, and 18th column.

 proxy ~ $ echo "show stat" | socat stdio /var/lib/haproxy/stats | cut -d, -f1,2,18 # pxname,svname,status MySQL,FRONTEND,OPEN MySQL,Primary,UP MySQL,Secondary,UP MySQL,BACKEND,UP

-is the name of our proxy, set in the listen MySQL
+The first column, MySQL is the name of our proxy, set in the listen MySQL line of our config file.

-configuration.
+The rows MySQL,FRONTEND and MySQL,BACKEND are generated automatically because we used the simplified listen configuration.
 More complicated configurations define the frontend and backend separately, see the HAProxy documentation.

-are the servers, and both report that they are UP
+MySQL,Primary and MySQL,Secondary are the servers, and both report that they are UP

-It is not a good idea to commit writes to both masters at the same time.
+UPUPIt is not a good idea to commit writes to both masters at the same time.
 The Repair Replication procedure illustrates a primary key collision, but there are many ways asynchronous replication can cause inconsistencies.

 Instead, as long as the Primary is available, HAProxy should always direct traffic to it.